jere-a/Main-website/README.md

 # Website created using astro

-To run the developer env:
+To run the developer enviroment:

 ```sh
 npm run dev